Online Master’s Degrees in Clinical Mental Health Counseling

 Southern New Hampshire University offers an online master of arts (MA) program in clinical mental health counseling preparing graduates to become licensed counselors.
 Included in this 60-credit program are two required face-to-face residencies to help students in strengthening their workforce abilities.

-Featuring video components, two on-site residencies, a 100-hour practicum, and a 600-hour internship, this program includes courses such as diversity in counseling; theories of counseling; assessment and evaluation in counseling; career counseling; substance use disorders and process addictions; diagnosis of emotional and mental disorders; prevention and intervention of crisis and trauma; professional issues, ethics, and laws in clinical mental health counseling; and treatment planning in clinical mental health counseling.
+Featuring video components, two on-site residencies, a 100-hour practicum, and two 300-hour internships (some states may require additional hours for licensure, SNHU works with students to ensure these requirements are met).
+This program includes courses such as diversity in counseling; theories of counseling; assessment and evaluation in counseling; career counseling; substance use disorders and process addictions; diagnosis of emotional and mental disorders; prevention and intervention of crisis and trauma; professional issues, ethics, and laws in clinical mental health counseling; and treatment planning in clinical mental health counseling.

 • Location: Manchester, NH